IvanVlademirS/IvanVlademirS/README.md

 <pre><code>Welcome to my Github.
-Github is utilized for internet hosting for software development and version control using Git.
+-Github is utilized for internet hosting for software development and version control using Git.
-I am mainly utilizing it to showcase & host IT worksamples and projects via repositories pinned below.
+-I am mainly utilizing it to showcase & host IT worksamples and projects via repositories pinned below.
 </code></pre>
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------